How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 The right developmental editor is not always the cheapest, the most impressive on paper, or the one who says the nicest things about your book.

-A good editor should help you see your manuscript more clearly.
+The right editor is the one who helps you see your manuscript more clearly.

 You do not need an editor who agrees with every creative choice you have made.
 Useful feedback may challenge you.
 It might point out structural problems you had hoped were not there.
 It might question a character arc, a chapter order, a weak argument, or a pacing issue that will take real work to fix.